 KIWI Camp Dry is perfect for boots, patio and other outdoor furniture, hunting appeals, tarps, and tents.
 You can even use this product on riding gear while bicycling or on your motorcycle.

 You must use this product in a well-ventilated area – the smell can pack quite a punch and you don’t want to inhale the fumes.
 The smell completely dissipates after drying.

 If you want a water repellent that works on a large assortment of products, this is your best bet for keeping all your belongings dry!

-This silicone-based water guard dries in 24 hours and is fully cured in 72 hours.
-Available for purchase in a single- or two-pack 10.5-ounce canister.
+This silicone-based water guard comes in a pack of 2 x10.5oz cans.
+It dries in 24 hours and is fully cured in 72 hours.
+It's suitable for clothes, tents, sleeping bags, footwear, gloves and all sorts of outdoor furniture.